zkemail/zk-email-verify/README.md

 Put the email into ...\*.eml.
 Edit the constant filename at the top of generate_input.ts to import that file, then use the output of running that file as the input file (you may need to rename it).
 You'll need this for both zkey and verifier generation.

-To create a chunked zkey for in-browser proving, run the following (likely on a high CPU computer):
+To create a chunked zkey for in-browser proving, run the following on a high CPU computer:

 ```bash
 yarn add snarkjs@git+https://github.com/vb7401/snarkjs.git#24981febe8826b6ab76ae4d76cf7f9142919d2b8 # Swap to chunked generation version for browser, leave this line out for serverside proofs onluy